nhsconnect/national-document-repository-infrastructure/infrastructure/modules/ecs/README.md

 This Terraform module provisions a fully-featured ECS Fargate setup with autoscaling, logging, and optional load balancer integration.
 It supports running containerized workloads in production with minimal setup.

-It provisions:

-- ECS cluster, task definition, and service
-- IAM roles for secure task execution
-- Application Load Balancer with HTTPS support (optional)
-- CloudWatch alarms for autoscaling and 4XX/5XX error monitoring
-- Log groups for service and ECS logging
-- Security groups and custom subnet support

----

 ## Features

 This module supports the following optional components:

-- [x] ECS Cluster and Service (with Fargate launch type)
+- ECS Cluster and Service (with Fargate launch type)
-- [x] Load Balancer (ALB) with HTTP/HTTPS listeners
+- Load Balancer (ALB) with HTTP/HTTPS listeners
-- [x] ACM Certificate lookup for HTTPS via domain name
+- ACM Certificate lookup for HTTPS via domain name
-- [x] Log Group creation for ECS service logs
+- Log Group creation for ECS service logs
-- [x] IAM roles and policy attachments for execution
+- IAM roles and policy attachments for execution
-- [x] Autoscaling configuration (min/max capacity, scale in/out alarms)
-- [x] CloudWatch Alarms for CPU and ALB status codes
+- CloudWatch Alarms for CPU and ALB status codes
-- [x] Custom security groups and subnet configuration
+- Custom security groups and subnet configuration
-- [x] Environment variable injection into task containers

 ---